Highlights of Calabria & Sicily

 • Palermo - Anti-Mafia Movement Tour

-• Encounter the crumbling facades of Syracuse and unearth hundreds of years of Greco-Roman history
+• Encounter the crumbling facades of Syracuse and unearth hundreds of years of Greco-Roman history with a local leader by your side.

 • Due to the terrain the means of transportation on this trip is a mix of local trains, private vehicles and public buses.
 Train travel is a fast way to traverse long distances, allowing you to avoid traffic jams and arrive right into the city centre.
 Trains are comfortable and all have toilets, however can often be quite busy, especially in peak summer season.
 Please note that you'll have to carry your own luggage on and off the train, so make sure it doesn’t exceed our weight and size recommendations.
 You can find this information in the 'Packing' section of the Essential Trip Information.
 Summer temperatures can be extreme in many of the regions visited (over 40°C), which can be uncomfortable.
 It’s important to use sun protection, wear layers to combat the heat and drink plenty of water.
 Many hotel rooms in Europe are not equipped with air-conditioning, and the cooling system on local trains can be broken on a regular basis.
 Note also that during peak holiday season beaches can be quite busy.
 Please carefully consider the time of the year you wish to travel and your suitability to that season.
 Hotel rooms in Europe can seem rather small by American or Australian standards and often don't have double beds, but rather two single beds that can be pushed together.
 Please also note that often hotels offer shared bathrooms rather than en-suite facilities.
-On this trip you must pack as lightly as possible because you will be expected to carry your own bag and although you won't be required to walk long distances with your luggage (max 30 minutes), we strongly recommend keeping the weight under 15kg / 33lb.
+On this trip you must pack as lightly as possible because you will be expected to carry your own bag and although you won't be required to walk long distances with your luggage (max 30 minutes), we strongly recommend keeping the weight under 15 kg (33 lb).
 Most travellers carry their luggage in a backpack, although an overnight bag with a shoulder strap would suffice if you travel lightly.
 Smaller bags or backpacks with wheels are convenient although we recommend your bag has carry straps to accommodate the cobbled streets, uneven surfaces, stairs and steps you are likely to encounter while carrying your luggage.
-You'll also need a day pack/bag to carry water and a camera etc for day trips.
+You'll also need a daypack/bag.
 If you have more time to explore the region you can extend your trip and see more of Italy by starting your travels in Rome.
 Check out our trip 'Rome to Sicily' (trip code ZMSFC).
 Most departure dates are designed to create this perfect combination trip.

 Departing